WDHT: Classic rock (1993–2001)

-Rhythmic (2001-present)
+Rhythmic (2001–present)

-In 2001, Radio One acquired WING and flipped it to Rhythmic Contemporary on August 3 of that year.
+In 2001, Radio One acquired WING-FM and flipped it to rhythmic contemporary on August 3.
 The station changed call letters to WDHT on October 24 to match the "Hot" moniker.
-Two years later, Radio One bought out rival urban station WROU, which was Dayton's last locally owned FM radio station, and was converted to Urban Adult Contemporary, a move that allowed WDHT to evolve into a Mainstream Urban direction, even though its presentation is more along the lines of that of a Churban-formatted station (like WPGC-FM/Washington, D.C.).
+Two years later, Radio One bought out rival urban station WROU, which was Dayton's last locally owned FM radio station, and converted it to urban adult contemporary, a move that allowed WDHT to evolve into a mainstream urban direction, even though its presentation is more along the lines of that of a Churban-formatted station (like WPGC-FM in Washington, D.C.).

-Under Radio One, WDHT was known for voice-tracking programming and repetition of songs in their playlists, which tends to favor Churban-friendly Rhythmic hits, but since the change in ownership to Main Line in 2007 and later on to its new owner Alpha Media in 2014, it has taken on a more live and local presentation.
-Also, in the wake of Top 40 sister station WGTZ's flip to Adult Hits, it has also taken on a more broader Rhythmic direction than ever, which might be due to the competition it has with rival Top 40 WDKF, whose direction leaned Rhythmic.
-The station also aired the Russ Parr morning show, which was dropped in August 2014 in favor of "The Breakfast Club."
+Under Radio One, WDHT was known for voice-tracking programming and repetition of songs in their playlists, which tends to favor Churban-friendly rhythmic hits, but following a series of ownership changes since 2007, it has taken on a more live and local presentation.
+Also, in the wake of Top 40 sister station WGTZ's flip to adult hits, it has also taken on a more broader rhythmic direction than ever, which might be due to the competition it has with rival Top 40 WDKF, whose direction leaned rhythmic.
+The station also aired the Russ Parr morning show, which was dropped in August 2014 in favor of "The Breakfast Club".
 By September 2009, WDHT was officially moved from the R&B/Hip-Hop panel to the Rhythmic Airplay Panel by Nielsen BDS as it began to incorporate more Rhythmic Pop tracks into its playlist.
-The move to Rhythmic might have been spurred by WDKF's decision to shift away from a local presentation to adopting Clear Channel's Premium Choice presentation.
-That approach, of course, would result in WDKF being dropped from both Mediabase and BDS Top 40 reporting panels in 2009, only to be reinstated in 2013 when it began re-adding air staffers.
+The move to rhythmic might have been spurred by WDKF's decision to shift away from a local presentation to adopting Clear Channel's Premium Choice presentation.
+That approach would result in WDKF being dropped from both Mediabase and BDS Top 40 reporting panels in 2009, only to be reinstated in 2013 when it began re-adding air staffers.

-In 2006, Radio One announced that sister station WKSW would relocate its frequency from 101.7 to 101.5 and change its city of licence from Urbana to Enon.
-The move was later approved by the FCC.
+In 2006, Radio One announced that sister station WKSW would relocate its frequency from 101.7 to 101.5 and change its city of license from Urbana to Enon.
+The move was later approved by the Federal Communications Commission (FCC).
 As part of a trade off, WDHT switched its city of license from Springfield to Urbana in 2010, but the station's transmitter remained in Springfield after WKSW's move.
 This move was planned before Radio One sold its Dayton area cluster to Main Line.

 On May 17, 2007, Philadelphia-based Main Line Broadcasting announced the acquisition of Radio One's stations in the Dayton and Louisville market areas.
 Main Line took over the Dayton stations on September 14, 2007.
-In 2014 Main Line would be acquired by Alpha Media, thus becoming the new owners of WDHT and its sister stations in the Dayton cluster.
+Main Line would be acquired by Alpha Media in 2014.
+Alpha Media merged with Connoisseur Media on September 4, 2025.